hectorcorrea/hectorcorrea.github.io/blog/2026-01-12/career-in-software-development.md

 Secondly, do not let an incident like this discourage from the field.
 Remember that you are new and there is a lot going on on a given system.
 Good systems have checks to prevent single users from taking them down.
 And yet, we still manage to find places where the checks are not good enough or missing entirely.

-Hopefully you work on an environment where they understand the human nature of what we do and they will help you get over it.
+Hopefully you work on an team where they understand the human nature of what we do and they will help you get over it.
 Regardless, learn from your mistake and keep on going.

 ### Programming is fun and rewarding